-Prior to assuming her post at Knox College, President Amott spent six years as provost and dean of the faculty at Hobart and William Smith Colleges (HWS) in Geneva, New York.
-Educated in economics, President Amott holds a Ph.D. from Boston College and a B.A. from Smith College.
-Her research has focused on the labor market experiences of women and people of color.
+Prior to assuming her post at Knox College in 2011, President Amott spent six years as provost and dean of the faculty at Hobart and William Smith Colleges (HWS) in Geneva, New York.
+Before joining HWS, she was vice provost at Gettysburg College and held academic appointments at Bucknell University, Harvard University, University of Massachusetts-Boston and Amherst, and Wellesley College.
+Educated in economics, she holds a Ph.D. from Boston College and a B.A. from Smith College.
+President Amott's research has focused on the labor market experiences of women and people of color.

-Dr. Anne Ehrlich joined Knox in 2016 after spending nine years as the dean of students at Woodbury University, a small, private university just north of Los Angeles.
-Ehrlich received her bachelor's degree in psychology from University of California, San Diego, a master's degree in social work from the University of Michigan, and a doctorate in educational leadership from University of California, Los Angeles.
+Anne Ehrlich joined Knox in 2016 after spending nine years as the dean of students at Woodbury University.
+She received her bachelor's degree in psychology from University of California, San Diego, a master's degree in social work from the University of Michigan, and a doctorate in educational leadership from University of California, Los Angeles.
 Prior to her work at Woodbury University, Dr. Ehrlich held positions in residential life and student life at Whittier College and the University of Michigan.
-She has presented nationally on topics including collaboration between academic and student affairs, behavioral intervention, and assessment in student affairs, and has consulted on the development of residential learning communities, alcohol and sexual assault education programs, and social justice initiatives.

-As the vice president for advancement, Holmes oversees fundraising and alumni relations.
-She came to Knox in 2001 as a special gifts officer.
-In 2004, Holmes was promoted to associate vice president and assumed management responsibilities for special gifts, alumni relations, and planned giving.
+Beverly Holmes oversees the College's fundraising and alumni relations.
+She came to Knox in 2001 as a special gifts officer and was promoted to associate vice president and assumed management responsibilities for special gifts, alumni relations, and planned giving in 2004.
 She has held her present position since 2006.
-Before joining Knox, she was the director of communications for Lands' End, where she oversaw public relations and customer communications.
-Prior to that, Holmes worked in public relations and consumer affairs for Corning Glass Works and Frito-Lay.
+Before joining Knox, she was the director of communications for Lands' End and worked in public relations and consumer affairs for Corning Glass Works and Frito-Lay.
 She graduated from Cornell University with a B.S. degree in consumer economics/journalism/nutrition.